A Statewide campaign to fund legal services for low-income residents and persons with disabilities.

 Access to Justice Idaho will raise funds to provide support for the three principal providers of free civil legal services for poor and vulnerable Idahoans.
 There is an urgent need for funding for DisAbility Rights Idaho (DRI), Idaho Legal Aid Services (ILAS), and Idaho Volunteer Lawyers Program (IVLP), which have seen drastic cuts in their funding sources at a time when demand for legal services is at an all-time high.

 A contribution to Access to Justice Idaho will ensure these Idaho organizations continue to serve the poor and people with disabilities throughout Idaho in cases such as domestic violence, foreclosure prevention, disability claims, access for long-term care, guardianships, and other legal services that would otherwise be out of reach.

 Lawyers understand how important it is that all citizens have access to justice and that a lack of legal assistance can thwart this access.
-Because of the importance of legal services - regardless of ability to pay - attorneys have supported Access to Justice Campaigns across the country, including western states such as Oregon, Utah, and Washington.
+Because of the importance of legal services - regardless of ability to pay - attorneys have support Access to Justice Campaigns across the country, including western states such as Oregon, Utah and Washington.

 A donation to Access to Justice Idaho will provide the financial resources to allow the Campaign partners to continue their critical client services.

 Because of the protracted national financial downturn, the Access to Justice Idaho partners have been impacted by cuts in both federal and private funding.